j-keck/zfs-snap-diff/doc/site/content/_index.md

 If you have hundreds or thousands of zfs snapshots, `zfs-snap-diff` searched the snapshots and shows you only the snapshots where a given file was modified.

-To speedup this process, it performs the search incremental when you request a older file version.
+To speedup this process, it performs the search incremental when you request an older file version.

 You can inspect a diff from the actual file version to the older file version in the snapshot, revert a single change or restore a whole file.